BorisTheBrave/sylves/docs/articles/concepts/info.md

 ### [`IsOrientable`](xref:Sylves.IGrid.IsOrientable)

 A [non-orientable](https://en.wikipedia.org/wiki/Orientability) grid some paths on the grid end up mirroring your as you travel them.
+See [Connections](rotation.html#connection)

 ### [`IsFinite`](xref:Sylves.IGrid.IsFinite)